 Where are the survey sites?

 A WeBS site can be any wetland area, be it an estuary, lake or reservoir to a river, stream or even your local village duck pond.
-Many of the larger sites are regularly counted, but I have available vacant sites so, if you are interested, click on the link below in order to look at the list of vacant sites (there is a separate list of the covered sites so you can see which ones are already covered)
+Many of the larger sites are regularly counted, but I have available vacant sites so, if you are interested, click on the link below in order to look at the list of vacant sites.

 Remember even counts from small waterbodies are important even if the site only seems to support the more common birds such as Mallard, Moorhen and Coot.